Kentico/xperience-twilio-sms/README.md

 ### Prerequisites

-This integration requires a Kentico Xperience installation on version __13.0.73__ or higher.
-You will also need a Twilio account, which you can sign up for free here: https://www.twilio.com/try-twilio.
+- This integration requires a Kentico Xperience installation on version __13.0.73__ or higher.
+- You will need a Twilio account, which you can sign up for free here: https://www.twilio.com/try-twilio.
 Once you are registered, sign in to the [Twilio Console](https://console.twilio.com/), click __Account > API keys & tokens__, and note the __Account SID__ and __Auth token__ values in the "Live credentials" section.

-While you're in the Twilio Console, you should also create one or more [Messaging Services](https://support.twilio.com/hc/en-us/articles/223181308-Getting-started-with-Messaging-Services).
-You must have at least one Messaging Service to send SMS messages via the [Marketing automation](#send-twilio-sms) action.
+- You must create one or more [Messaging Services](https://support.twilio.com/hc/en-us/articles/223181308-Getting-started-with-Messaging-Services) to send SMS messages via the [Marketing automation](#marketing-automation) action.
+- To send SMS messages with Twilio, your contact phone numbers must be in the [E.164](https://www.twilio.com/docs/glossary/what-e164) format.
+See the [Formatting contact phone numbers](#formatting-contact-phone-numbers) section for more information.

 ### Administration project installation